thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   What do our customers love about our catamarans?
 Well, time and time again they tell us they are the ideal venue for parties!
 And work Christmas Parties are no exception.
 accordionSection:
   accordion:
+    - title: Why choose sailing in paradise?
+      dropdownContent: >-
+        G﻿uest happiness is the essence of everything we do at Sailing in Paradise so you can feel confident we will do our very best to make your experience (from booking through to the charter itself) memorable for all the right reasons.

+        **So﻿ why book with us?**

+        **Rated 5* by guests** - Over 500 authentic guest reviews online

+        **B﻿espoke Service** - Our in-house team will deliver a customised experience

+        **Marina Berthing** - Easy access at our commercial marina berth

+        **BYO Welcome** - We provide you with eskies and ice

+        **C﻿atering/Drinks Available** - We can arrange everything for you if preferred

+        **Incredible sound systems -** Upgraded speakers and amps so your party doesn't fall flat

+        **S﻿pace and Style** - Extremely spacious deck areas and infinitely stylish vessels

+        **E﻿asy Beach Access** - Equipped for beach landings

+        **T﻿ransparent Pricing** - No hidden extra costs, what you see is what you pay

+        **F﻿riendly, engaging crew -** Our crew love people just as much as they love boats :-)
+    - title: What's Included
+      dropdownContent: >-
+        * Private use of your own beautiful sailing catamaran for 3 to 6 hours

+        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach activities and splash mat

+        * Use of tablet with premium Spotify and sound system on board

+        * Use of small marine BBQ if required

+        * Use of large eskies (ice supplied)

+        *  Memento photos taken by our crew

+        * Lots of FUN!!
     - dropdownContent: Our 3 luxurious and spacious sailing catamarans mean we can now cater for larger groups of up to 102 people – The Spirit Of Gwonda and Oceans can accommodate up to 30 guests (plus 2 crew) and Island Time has